pearcebasmanm/arborly/src/lib.typ

   ///
   /// -> dictionary
   style: (:),
-  /// Determines whether to use an algorithm which packs branches tightly, or gives each node a column of vertical space, such that nodes from another branch will never be under it./
-  ///
-  /// -> bool
-  dense: true,
   /// If the height of a node's content differs from regular text by less than this amount, it will be vertically spaced as though it had the same height.
   ///
   /// This is not useful if most nodes are significantly larger than simple text (eg. being surrounded by `rect`).